Last Updated: July 5, 2021

 While I’ve been told by friends of mine in the business that the Singapore government likes high-end restaurant concepts as business plans, you’ll need more capital to immigrate to Singapore on such a business plan than someone who has the next hot software company.

-It is possible to become a naturalized citizen of South Korea if you maintain actual residence here.
-There are three paths to citizenship through naturalization, but the most typical for a foreigner is “General naturalization”.
+It is possible to become a naturalized citizen of South Korea if you maintain an actual residence.
+There are three paths to citizenship through naturalization, but the most typical way for a foreigner to get South Korean citizenship is through “general naturalization.”

-Under this process, you must have lived in South Korea for five consecutive years and have a general knowledge of the Korean culture.
-Plus, you must also be able to speak at least basic Korean.
+Under this process, you must have lived in South Korea for five consecutive years and have spent at least 183 days each year in South Korea and pass a test on Korean culture and history, and the Korean language.

 While there are always cracks in the system in these cases, South Korea isn’t some corrupt banana republic where you can pay the immigration official five thousand won and get by with no knowledge of Korean.